 TDSB underfunding and Doug Ford’s “whole shebang”

 If ever there was a fishing tournament for bait and switch, Doug Ford would win the new bass boat and big motor to go with it.
 He is the king.
 He knows he doesn’t have to make any sense – just get people mad about something else.
 Housing starts down?
 Fork over $225 million to the Beer Store, so that corner stores can sell beer and wine.
 A Charter challenge to the law that says it’s okay to move elderly patients to long term care homes they didn’t choose?
-Zero in on a Toronto District School Board field trip during which students attended the Grassy Narrows River Run in support of Indigenous people who have suffered for generations from mercury poisoning.
+Zero in on a Toronto District School Board field trip during which students attended the Grassy Narrows River Walk in support of Indigenous people who have suffered for generations from mercury poisoning.
 Call it “disgusting” that some kids might have heard or even chanted pro-Palestinian slogans and promise to hold people accountable for this “disgraceful” activity.

 As he said, students “should be in the classroom learning about reading, writing, spelling, arithmetic — the whole shebang.”
 But no, teachers “want to bring them down to a rally, a Palestinian rally, and it’s ridiculous.”